PotatoWedges30/FinalProject/README.md

  -  Declares the Game Objects
 2. void keyPressed():
  - Called whenever a key is pressed.
   - The paddles are controlled with the keys of the keyboard:
    - For the first player, the O and L keys are used to move the left paddle up and down.
-  For the second player, the Q and A keys are used to move the left paddle up and down.
+   - For the second player, the Q and A keys are used to move the left paddle up and down.
 3. void keyReleased():
    -  Called whenever the keys are released.
 4. void mousePressed():
-   - Call
+   - the state variable is set to 1.
 5. Void draw():
   - Background is set to 0(black background).
   - The If statement checks If state variable is equalled to 0 and if it is, the start image is displayed along with instruction on how to move the paddles.
    -  The else If statement checks if state variable is equalled to 1 and if it is, it takes the player to the next screen where the game is played.

  - The If statement checks If state variable is equalled to 2 and if it is, the "player 1 wins" image is displayed on the next screen.
   - The else If statement checks If state variable is equalled to 3 and if it is, the "player 2 wins" image is displayed on the next screen.

 Ball Class: